bramschork/CaltechCal/docs/README.md

 # CaltechCal

 **Caltech Students!
-Find a bug, please submit an issue [here](https://github.com/bramschork/CaltechCal/issues)**.
+Find a bug?
+Please submit an issue [here](https://github.com/bramschork/CaltechCal/issues)**.
 Feel free to make a pull request for new features.
 Feel free to contact me at [bram@bramschork.com](mailto:bram@bramschork.com).

 1) Clone this repository to your computer.